21+ Best Countries To Teach Abroad

 4) Taiwan – Under rated, beautiful country

-Teaching in Taiwan is often overlooked for it’s more popular neighbors, Japan and China but Taiwan is still an excellent choice if you’re looking to live and work abroad.
-Most teachers here work in private “cram” schools and not public schools however.
+Teaching in Taiwan is often overlooked by its more famous neighbors, Japan and China.
+However, Taiwan is still an excellent choice if you want to live and work abroad.
+However, most teachers here work in private “cram” schools and not public ones.

-Working in Taiwan you’ll be paid a good monthly salary that will allow you to save money month to month or to have sufficient funds to travel and explore Taiwan and the surrounding countries.
-You’ll also have an opportunity to begin learning Chinese which will pay dividends in the coming years.
+Working in Taiwan, you’ll be paid an excellent monthly salary that will allow you to save money monthly or have sufficient funds to travel and explore Taiwan and the surrounding countries.
+You’ll also be able to begin learning Chinese, which will pay dividends in the coming years.

-As with most Asian cultures, you’re always an outsider and integrating yourself into Taiwan is next to impossible.
-Teachers also get frustrated by Taiwanese teaching standards which tend to focus on memorization instead of functional knowledge.
-But if you’re looking for a country with a low cost of living like Thailand but a higher salary, consider Taiwan.
+As with most Asian cultures, you’re always an outsider, and integrating yourself into Taiwan is next to impossible.
+Teachers also need help with Taiwanese teaching standards focusing on memorization instead of functional knowledge.
+But if you’re looking for a country with a low cost of living, like Thailand but a higher salary, consider Taiwan.

 Pros: